Carthus

 Former holy sword eaten away by the Abyss.

-Wolnir, who fell to the Abyss, nonetheless feared his own Dark and clung to gods for the first time in his life.
+Wolnir, who fell to the Abyss, nonetheless feared the actual Dark and clung to gods for the first time in his life.

 It is said that these are the items of clergymen he once killed and stole from: three bracelets and a single holy sword.

 Battle art is “Wrath of the Gods”.
 Violently thrust weapon into the ground and generate a powerful shockwave.
-It was eaten away by the Abyss and thus that wrath is great.
+Because it was eaten away by the Abyss, that wrath is great.